kwhitley/itty-router/README.md

 ```

 ### Middleware
-*Any handler that does NOT return* will effectively be considered "middleware", continuing to execute future functions/routes until one returns, closing the response.
+Any handler that does not **return** will effectively be considered "middleware", continuing to execute future functions/routes until one returns, closing the response.

 ```js
 // withUser modifies original request, but returns nothing